 The plot thickens…

-That afternoon, led by a group of local people, we went to see the closest individual of the mysterious palm, an isolated individual on a hillside about an hour and a half by foot, north of the village.
+That afternoon, led by a group of local people, we went to see the closest individual of the mysterious palm, an isolated individual on a hillside.
 We found a young, stunted-looking palm, surrounded by scrubby, part-burned vegetation, with leaves up to two metres across.
 We weren’t entirely sure that this was Tahina spectabilis – but it did not match any other known genus either, with rounded leaflets tips, relatively short petioles, and lacking the usual striking distichous leaf arrangement (leaves arranged in one plane, rather than being arranged spirally).

 The plant had been deliberately damaged, with digging at the base, and leaves removed at the petiole with a machete.
 The villagers told us that the palm heart (the growing point, or apical meristem, found at the top of the trunk) was good to eat - alarming news to hear for a Critically Endangered palm species.
 Harvesting the heart of such a palm, which only has a single growing point, will kill the entire plant.
 Whatever species the palm turned out to be, if the local people were eating it, this would be a huge threat to its survival.
 The large fan-shaped leaves are also used by local people occasionally as mats to sit on at ceremonial occasions, and as temporary umbrellas.